Making Sense of Medical Coding™

 How long is the course?

 Our course is 20 weeks long, four hours each Saturday.
-Currently, we teach two semesters a year – from the first part of January to the end of May and again from the end of July to the end of November.
+Currently, we teach two semesters a year – from January to the end of May and again from July to the end of November.

 Where will the course be held?